Cluain/particle-candy-corona-effect-helper/README.md

 # Usage

 Use sliders in Settings tab to adjust Particle Type Properties and Emitter settings.
-You can adjust the background color on Test tab using sliders in Settings Two tab.
+You can adjust the background color of Test tab using sliders in Settings Two tab.
 Switch to tab Test to view your settings in action.
 You can adjust default settings, background settings and particle image in `configuration.lua` file.
 Every time you switch to tab Test your settings will be printed to console, in a format allowing easy copy & paste to `configuration.lua` file.